kreinhardt132/Change-Returned/README.md

 4. Go to the downloaded file and extract all
 5. compile main.cpp with a c++ compiler
 6. Run compiled program

+## How to use the program
+After compiling the program and running it, the program will ask for a number.
+Input a number with up to two decimal places and press enter.
+After that the answer will display.